jren73/jren73.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a fourth-year PhD student in the [Parallel Architecture, System, and Algorithm Lab](http://pasalabs.org) at the University of California, Merced supervised by Prof. [Dong Li](https://faculty.ucmerced.edu/dong-li/).
+I am currently a PhD candidate in the [Parallel Architecture, System, and Algorithm Lab](http://pasalabs.org) at the University of California, Merced supervised by Prof. [Dong Li](https://faculty.ucmerced.edu/dong-li/).
 Before coming to UC Merced, I received my B.S. degree from Beijing Institute of Technology in 2017.
 Here is my [CV]().

 Research
 ----